jmsrsd/nvim/README.md

 such as `array.lua`, `buffer.lua`, `catch.lua`, `cmd.lua`, `import_all.lua`,
 `import.lua`, `keymap.lua`, `lsp.lua`, `number.lua`, `path.lua`,
 `priority.lua`, and `string.lua`.

-The `README.md` file provides an overview of the repository and instructions for setting up and using the configuration.
-The `screenshots` directory contains screenshots of the Neovim setup in action.

 This repository is a work in progress and is continually updated as I add new plugins and features to my Neovim setup.
 Feel free to clone, fork, or